Guide: Your Optimal Free Prize Request in 2026

 Co-branding and Employer Image

 This is a lever often underestimated by internal teams.
-A brand offering a prize associates with a positive moment in the company's life.
-For a partner, this association can matter as much as raw visibility.
+A brand that offers a prize associates itself with a positive moment in the company’s life.
+For a partner, this association can count as much as raw visibility.

 Access to a Relevant Employee Audience